tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/SDK integration/RefundsSDK.md

 There are three possible status in the response of your request:
 * **Unresolved request**: if the request has not been resolved, the order found in the query appears in `CAPTURED` status, the first transaction type is `AUTHORIZATION_AND_CAPTURE` and the first transaction status is `APPROVED`.
-* **Approved**: if the refund request is approved by a PayU’s customer service agent, the order found in the query appears in `REFUNDED` status , the first transaction type is `REFUND` and the first transaction status is `APPROVED`.
+* **Approved**: if the refund request is approved by a PayU’s customer service agent, the order found in the query appears in `REFUNDED` status, the first transaction type is `REFUND` and the first transaction status is `APPROVED`.
-* **Declined**: if the refund request is approved by a PayU’s customer service agent, the order found in the query appears in `CAPTURED` status , the first transaction type is `REFUND` and the first transaction status is `DECLINED`.
+* **Declined**: if the refund request is declined by a PayU’s customer service agent, the order found in the query appears in `CAPTURED` status, the first transaction type is `REFUND` and the first transaction status is `DECLINED`.